 We hope you’ve found this post helpful.
 Please note this is general guidance.
 If you need support or have a question, book your free 15 minute legal advice call today or contact us on WhatsApp Business 07999 363105.
 Everything you share is treated in confidence.

-SKB Law is led by Sarah Khan-Bashir MBE – a solicitor with over 20 years experience.
-Our team supports clients across England & Wales with divorce, finances, children’s matters, wills and immigration.
+SKB Law is led by Sarah Khan-Bashir MBE – a solicitor with over 20 years experience in family and civil law matters.
+Our team supports clients across England & Wales with divorce, finances, children’s matters, religious marriages, wills and immigration.